Doctors Note Logo

 Is it Safe to Drink Alcohol After Taking Ibuprofen?

-There are several factors to consider.
-Mixing alcohol with ibuprofen raises the risk of stomach irritation, ulcers, and bleeding, and can strain the kidneys, with higher danger if you drink heavily, are over 65, have ulcers or kidney or liver disease, or take blood thinners or steroids.
+Can you mix alcohol and ibuprofen?
+Combining the two increases the risk of stomach irritation, ulcers, gastrointestinal bleeding, and kidney strain.
+Risk rises significantly if you drink heavily, are over 65, have ulcers, kidney or liver disease, or take blood thinners or steroids.

-For many healthy adults, one drink occasionally after a low dose with food may be low risk, but it is safer to wait until the medicine has worn off and review the warning signs, medication timing, and exceptions below to choose the right next steps.
+For healthy adults, one drink occasionally after a low dose of ibuprofen with food is generally considered low risk.
+Still, it is safer to wait until the medication has worn off.
+Review the warning signs, medication timing, and exceptions below before deciding your next steps.

 answer background